All Posts

 Japan travel recs

 • Most folks I know who travel to Japan go for at least a week.
-I think Japan is most interesting at the extremes, so I recommend spending most of your time in a big city and a few days in a totally rural environment.
+I think Japan is most interesting at the extremes, so I recommend spending most of your time in a big city and a few days in the country.

 • Start in Tokyo.
 It’s so big that I would actually recommend staying in two different places within Tokyo if you are there for more than a week, just to experience more of it.
-Shibuya is a really great place to stay, especially if it’s your first time, it’s probably the neighborhood closest to what you’re thinking when you’re picturing Tokyo.
-Rapponigi Chuo, and Shinjuku are also popular places to stay.
-Most important is just being close to a metro station (the Yamanote line in particular if you can).
+Shibuya is a great place to stay your first-time – it’s probably what you picture when you think of Tokyo – but it can also be pretty touristy and commercial.
+Ebisu/Nakameguro and Rapponigi would be my other first-time recs; Shimo-kitazawa, Asakusa, and Ayoyama/Omotesando are also excellent but a little less accessible by train.
+I would avoid Shinjuku.

 • On the western coast, I loved Kanazawa, Shirakawa-go, and Takayama.
 It was a beautiful place to experience fall; Kanazawa is home to one of Japan’s most famous gardens and Shirakawa-go and Takayama are both in the mountains so the colors were just incredible.
 Shirakawa-go is a traditional village filled with old farmhouses that you can stay in, highly recommended.